top of page

 Maisha Azadi holds an undergraduate degree in T.V.
 Production from Morgan State University and an M.B.A. in Media Management from Metropolitan College of New York.

-Her work in from of and behind the camera has been selected by Martha's Vineyard African American Film Festival, Urban Media Makers, The San Francisco Black Film Festival, The Oscar Micheaux Film Festival, Women of African Descent and internationally at the Paris International Film Festival and London Indie Short Film Fest.
+Her work in front of and behind the camera has been selected by Martha's Vineyard African American Film Festival, The Oscar Micheaux Film Festival, Urban Media Makers, The San Francisco Black Film Festival, Women of African Descent and internationally at the Paris International Film Festival and London Indie Short Film Fest.